-Frequency is seeking an experienced Event Producer to lead on the delivery of this year’s International Festival of Digital Culture in Lincoln in October 2021.
+Frequency is seeking an experienced Event Producer to lead on the delivery of this year’s International Festival of Digital Culture in Lincoln.
+(Deadline: 2 July 2021)June 7, 2021 on Blog, Homepage featured, News updates

 We believe that through creative and critical engagement with practices in art and technology people are inspired and enabled to become active co-creators of their cultures and societies.